Charl1410/note-taking-application/README.md

 https://note-taker-express.herokuapp.com/notes

-## Licence
+## License
-This project was not licenced.
+This project was not licensed.